 DEFICIENCY: Not applicable.
 It is the sole responsibility of the Homeowner to preserve, maintain and protect the drainage-design criteria after the walk-through.
 This applies unless it is determined that the design, installation and/or materials used were defective.
-NOTE: After heavy rains, some water may remain for up to 72 hours.
-Water may stand longer during periods of heavy rains, especially when heavy rains occur on successive days.
+NOTE: After heavy rains, some water may remain for up to 24 hours (or even 48 hours in drainage swales).
 This is typical and not considered a grading defect.
 STANDARD: The drainage design of the yard areas is approved by the local jurisdictional agency.
 It is the Builder's responsibility to grade your yard areas so that it meets these criteria at the time of your walk-through.
 After the close of escrow or move-in, whichever occurs first, it is the responsibility of the Homeowner to preserve the drainage design pattern and protect the grading contours from erosion, blockage, over saturation, or any other changes that adversely affect the intent of the drainage design.
 Accordingly, because these Homeowner responsibilities begin as the warranty period commences, there is no warranty performance standard covering this item.
 The Builder is only responsible to provide finish yard grading that meets the drainage design criteria at the time of walk-through.

-No action will be taken.
-Deliberate attention should be given by the Homeowner to prevent erosion, maintain the grading contours, avoid blocking the drainage patterns, and incorporate the original drainage design patterns and contours (slopes and swales) into any improvements the Homeowner may add.
+BUILDER CORRECTION: No action will be taken.
+Deliberate attention should be given by the

+Homeowner to prevent erosion, maintain the grading contours, avoid blocking the drainage patterns, and incorporate the original drainage design patterns and contours (slopes and swales) into any improvements the Homeowner may add.